chrisza4/chris-blog/content/blog/jc-unlearn/index.md

 I have a mixed feeling in how many TypeScript framework adopt IoC container approach.
 I understand it helps JC developer to be at ease with TypeScript, but at the same time I always think it is unnecessary if all you want to do is just write a testable code.

+This [talk](https://www.youtube.com/watch?v=PTE4VJIdHPg&t=650s) also convey a great message on why explicitly using constructor can have benefit over delegated constructor to DI container.

 Stay tuned for part 2: Everything don't need to be an object.